Ten of the best bookshops in London

-But it's not just a taxidermy of dusty leather: Disney collectors items and wonderful ancient maps make for pleasing browsing .
-The headquarters are on the Fulham Road, but we also liked the Dover Street branch at 43 Dover Street.
+But it's not just a taxidermy of dusty leather: Disney collector items and wonderful ancient maps make for pleasing browsing.
+The headquarters are on the Fulham Road, but we also liked the branch at 43 Dover Street.
 Here is the ultimate, negative reply to the e-book.

 6 Croxted Road, West Dulwich, SE21 8SW

 A much-loved local bookshop on an unassuming shopping parade with a clout that reaches far further than South East London, thanks to some stunning talks.